lukefisklennon/something-awesome/README.md

 ## Overview

-The main focus of this project is the protocol design and its prototype implementation, which will be in JavaScript.
-A simple terminal frontend will allow a user to send and receive messages.
+The goal of this project is to write a protocol design and its prototype implementation.
+The protocol is known as Mesh, and the implementation as Mesh Canon.
+The distinction in naming highlights the independence of the protocol and its client-side and server-side implementations, both technically and organisationally.

+Mesh essentially works by providing a distributed hash table of message queues, featuring a simple complete network topology, and consistent hashing.
+The system should be resilient to an unreliable server infrastructure, which would be crowdsourced from members of the community.

+The prototype server and client will be written in JavaScript and run in Node.js.
+Users will send messages with the client via a simple terminal front-end.
 In reality, this would usually occur through a mobile or desktop app.

-Mesh essentially works by providing a distributed hash table of message queues, featuring a simple complete network topology, and consistent hashing.
-The system should be resilient to an unreliable server infrastructure, would be crowdsourced from members of the community.

 ### Server discovery